-Students receiving federal student aid may withdraw from a course, as allowed under Bluefield College academic policy.
-Courses from which a student has withdrawn will be included in the credit hour completion ratio calculation (in attempted hours) and the 150% maximum time frame requirements for SAP.
+Students receiving federal student aid may withdraw from a course, as allowed under Bluefield University academic policy.
+Students who withdraw prior to the add/drop date will not be included in the Satisfactory Academic Progress Calculation at the end of each semester.
+Courses from which a student has withdrawn after the add/drop period will be included in the credit hour completion ratio calculation (in attempted hours) and the 150% maximum time frame requirements for SAP.